jessica-n/data-science-bootcamp/README.md

-# thinkful-drills
+# thinkful

-Drills for Thinkful Data Science Bootcamp
+Repositiy of Exercises for Thinkful Data Science Bootcamp